Mobile Video Addendum

 5. Additional Software and Video Terms.

 5.1.
 Unlimited Storage.
-In the event Customer purchases a Cloud Hosted Evidence Management System with “Unlimited Storage”, including evidence management under the VaaS Program, then “Unlimited Storage” means storage of all data captured using Equipment sold under this MVA, provided that (1) video recordings are recorded in an event-based setting where users are not recording an entire shift under one video footage and (2) Customer’s data retention policies and practices do not result in the retention of data beyond the statutory minimums set forth by the State in which the Customer resides.
+Storage shall be specifically described in the Ordering Documents.
+In the event Customer purchases a Cloud Hosted Evidence Management System with “Unlimited Storage, as specified in the Ordering Documents, then “Unlimited Storage” means storage of all data captured using Equipment sold under this MVA, provided that (1) video recordings are recorded in an event-based setting where users are not recording an entire shift under one video footage and (2) Customer’s data retention policies and practices do not result in the retention of data beyond the statutory minimums set forth by the State in which the Customer resides.
 In the event Customer does not comply with the preceding clauses (1) and (2), Motorola shall have the right to charge Customer for such excess data storage at the prevailing rates.
-Motorola also has the right to place any data that has not been accessed for a consecutive six (6) month period into archival storage, retrieval of which may take up to twenty-four (24) hours from any access request.
+Motorola also has the right to place any data that has not been accessed for a consecutive six (6) month period into archival storage, retrieval of which may take up to twenty-four (24) hours from any access request..

 5.2.
 Applicable End User Terms.
 Additional license terms apply to third-party software included in certain software Products which are available online at: www.motorolasolutions.com/legal-flow-downs.
 Customer will comply, and ensure its Authorized Users comply, with all such additional license terms.